 - Carl Pei has confirmed on Twitter that the Nothing Phone (2) will run using the Snapdragon 8+ Gen 1 chipset.

 - The company also gave a glimpse of a new notification light on the back of the phone.
 But more interestingly, take a look in the Twitter replies between Paul Becker and Nothing...
 The fact they mentioned Summertime Sadness by Lana Del Rey (a song that released on June 22) is a strong indicator that we may see the announcement happen then.

 Nothing Phone (2) release date

-The current word on a Nothing Phone (2) release date is a little vague, but it has been confirmed to launch in “late 2023.”
+The current word on a Nothing Phone (2) release date is a little vague, but the announcement has been made that the phone is coming "summer 2023."

 Nothing Phone (2) price

 No word on price yet, unfortunately.
 So all we can do in this situation is make some educated guesses based on what has been said so far.